Mercedes-Benz 300 SL: 1957present

 Horácio Macedo finished second in the 1960 Rali Vinho da Madeira.
-Former Gull Wing Group International president Bob Sirna set a Bonneville Speedway F/GT three-liter sports-car speed record of 190.759 mph in a modified coupe in 2016.
+Former Gull Wing Group International president Bob Sirna set a Bonneville Speedway F/GT three-liter sports-car speed record of 190.759 mph in a modified coupé in 2016.

 Reception and sales

 Sales quintupled in the model's second year but dropped off over the next three years.
 Roadster sales were initially high before leveling off to about 200 a year.
-Initially, the model was distributed mainly by Max Hoffman and later on by the Studebaker-Packard Corporation.
+Initially, the model was distributed only by Max Hoffman, later on by the Studebaker-Packard Corporation.

 Production numbers

-Notable owners

-Mohammad Reza Pahlavi, Wernher von Braun, Rob Walker, Juan Manuel Fangio, Juan Peron, B. J. Habibie, Tony Curtis, Pablo Picasso, Sophia Loren, Romy Schneider, Clark Gable, Glenn Ford, Briggs Cunningham, Luigi Chinetti, John von Neumann, Pierre Trudeau, Justin Trudeau, Paul Newman, Yul Brynner, Bernie Ecclestone, Ralph Lauren, Frank Lloyd Wright, Adrian Conan Doyle, King Abdullah II of Jordan and Natalie Wood have owned a 300 SL.

 Legacy

-A less-expensive, 1.9-liter roadster was introduced in 1955 as the 190 SL, followed by the 230 SL.
-Subsequent SL generations include the W113 (1963–1971) and the R129 (1989–2001).
-The SL has since evolved into a more autobahn-focused grand tourer due to its increased weight, especially with the later optional V12 engine.
-The last two generations of the SL are coupe convertibles.